Actors Stand With ‘Dune’ Director Denis Villeneuve After He Blasts Warner Bros. For Shocking HBO Max Deal

-Warner Brothers Studios made the shocking revelation earlier this month that it would release all it’s major 2021 films in theaters, while also making them available to stream on HBO Max the same day.
-The news came shortly after it was revealed that Wonder Woman 1984 would premiere on Christmas day in theaters, at the same time as its HBO Max debut.
+Warner Bros.
+Studios made the shocking revelation earlier this month that it would release all its major 2021 films in theaters, while also making them available to stream on HBO Max the same day.
+The news came shortly after it was revealed that Wonder Woman 1984 would premiere on Christmas Day in theaters, at the same time as its HBO Max debut.

 While this has eased the minds of some moviegoers who are still unsure about venturing out due to the pandemic, others are fearing the death of movie-going.
 Not too long after the news became public, visionary directors Christopher Nolan and Denis Villeneuve spoke out about the decision, slamming Warner Bros.